5l1v3r1/token-hunter/README.md

 You provide a starting point, like a group ID on GitLab.
 This tool will use the appropriate API to find all projects, users and snippets associated with that starting point, and enumerate git projects and they own or contribute to and will list all the snippets associated with each project in the group.
-In addition, if you provide the `-s` switch, all snippets associated with each project in the group will be searched for sensitive information using the [set of regular expressions provided](./regexes.json).
+In addition, if you provide the `-s` switch, all [GitLab Snippets](https://docs.gitlab.com/ee/user/snippets.html) associated with each project in the group will be searched for sensitive information using the [set of regular expressions provided](./regexes.json).
+The starting set originated from open source project [TruffleHogRegex](https://github.com/dxa4481/truffleHogRegexes) and was appended to look for GitLab personal access tokens (PATs).
+You may alter this list as you see fit.

 All data is printed to the console, and is optionally logged to a file.